Qyn-CTF/CTF-writeups/2020/r2CON/radarelicensechecker/README.md

 ERROR: decryption error in block 3!
 ```
-Now, it prints this without sleeping, so now we only need to bruteforce the right key, since we know whether out key is correct because of the `ERROR: decryption error in block 3!`.
+Now, it prints this without sleeping, so now we only need to bruteforce the right key, since we know whether our key is correct because of the `ERROR: decryption error in block 3!`.
 So after writing some really simple code in `solve.py` we find the correct license key / flag in around 10 seconds:
 ```
 ❯ python .\solve.py